videlec/aims-python-rwanda-2016/README.md

    - IPython
    - start of assignment

-The subject of the assignment migt be about problems from [Project Euler](https://projecteuler.net)
+- The subject of the assignment is [arith.pdf](https://github.com/videlec/aims-python-rwanda-2016/raw/master/assignment/arith.pdf) for which you can use the following [template worksheet](https://raw.githubusercontent.com/videlec/aims-python-rwanda-2016/master/assignment/arith.ipynb).

 Week 3 (subject to changes)
 ---------------------------